 Students will be notified in writing of his/her warning status and cancellation/suspension of financial aid.
 These notifications are made once semester grades are recorded and the satisfactory academic progress review is completed.
-A student who is petitioning for a probation period on financial aid will receive a return copy of the petition with the results clearly stated on the form.
+A student who is petitioning for a probation period on financial aid will receive a copy of the Financial Aid Suspension Appeal Results Form.